 My tip: Always have a current up to date lease.
 That way you know the period of that lease, and you always have secure tenure.

 You have a signed lease.

-Great, you’ll just need to let your agent or landlord know as soon as you have exchanged contracts to allow as much time as possible for them to find a new tenant to replace you.
+Great, you’ll just need to let your agent or landlord know you’ll be breaking your lease as soon as you have exchanged contracts.
+This will allow as much time as possible for them to find a new tenant to replace you.
 In this case, you’re also up for a penalty fee called a ‘break fee’.
 There are two ways this fee can be calculated and which one depends on which option has been written into your lease.

 My tip: Always read your lease well, so there are no surprises when you’re looking to leave.
 Hey, even ask them which break fee will apply.

 Step 2: Ok, so you have signed a lease, these are the fees you will likely be liable for?

 The 4 week/6 week rule: